-The Wildlife Conservation Trust (WCT) is a registered Public Benefit Organisation (PBO ref nr 930 049 115), which means that bona fide donations made in cash or property in kind to the WCT by taxpayers, whether companies or individuals, are entitled to a deduction from taxable income.
+The Wildlife Conservation Trust (WCT) is a registered Public Benefit Organisation (PBO No. 930 049 115), which means bona fide donations made in cash or in kind by companies or individuals to the WCT, entitle the donor to a deduction from taxable income.

 By supporting the Wildlife Conservation Trust, you not only support one of South Africa’s leading conservation entities that works tirelessly to safeguard wildlife for future generations, you fulfil your corporate responsibility, and qualify for a Section 18A receipt that entitles you to tax relief.

 If your company has unallocated funds in the budget at the end of the tax year, consider a donation to the WCT to take advantage of this tax benefit.

 For further enquiries email: email@example.com

 - A donation qualifying for a tax exemption is a gratuitous disposal by the donor out of liberality or generosity, under which the donee is enriched and the donor impoverished.
 It is a voluntary gift which is freely given to the donee.
 There must be no quid pro quo, no reciprocal obligations and no personal benefit for the donor.
 If the donee gives any consideration at all, it is not a donation.